-Fall apples are perfect for baking apple crisps!
-This crisp uses the same method as my peach blueberry crisp, for a super easy fruit crisp with almond flour and pecans instead of the traditional oatmeal crumble.
+One of the best things about fall is baking apple crisps!
+This crisp uses the same method as my peach blueberry crisp, for a super easy fruit crisp with almond flour and pecans instead of the traditional oat topping.

 This post includes some affiliate links for your convenience.
 You can read my full disclosure policy here.